García, Alvarez help Astros oust Red Sox, reach World Series

 AP Sports Writer

-The Astros advanced to the World Series for the fourth time overall and the second time in three seasons.
+The Astros advanced to the World Series for the third time in five seasons.
 They won the championship in 2017, a crown tainted by the team’s sign-stealing scandal, before losing to the Washington Nationals in seven games in 2019.

 Manager Dusty Baker’s team will open the World Series on Tuesday night, either at Dodger Stadium or home against Atlanta.
 The Braves lead Los Angeles 3-2 in the NL Championship Series going into Game 6 Saturday night.